yfukai/yfukai-pypitemplate/docs/quickstart.md

 2. Go to the Account Settings on PyPI, select Publishing, and set up a new pending publisher as described on [Creating a PyPI Project with a Trusted Publisher][trusted publisher].
+3. Use the following information for the new pending publisher:
+   - PyPI Project name: Name of the GitHub repo.
+   - Owner: GitHub organization name or GitHub username that owns the repository.
+   - Repository name: Name of the GitHub repo.
+   - Workflow name: `release.yml`

 ### TestPyPI